 Our Chicago Aviation Accident Lawyers Go the Extra Mile

-At Krzak Rundio Law Group, we believe that cockpit transcriptions are not always enough to determine the causes of many major airline crashes.
+At Krzak Rundio Gorman, Injury Attorneys, we believe that cockpit transcriptions are not always enough to determine the causes of many major airline crashes.
 When necessary, our Chicago airplane accident attorneys will file a court order and insist on obtaining the original cockpit recordings which let us get a better picture of what happened in the cockpit as the crash occurred and what emotions the pilot and crew were experiencing.
 When the actual recording is released for purposes of litigation, it places the victims who are not part of the NTSB investigation on equal footing with the airlines and manufacturers who are parties to the NTSB.

 We believe that transcriptions are often not enough to get a true image of these emotions because transcriptions don’t consider voice inflections, volume, and tempo.
 The transcriptions are prepared by the NTSB Cockpit Voice Recorder team which includes airline staff members who may not consider the impact that emotions have on voice recordings.
 By obtaining the original recordings, we can discern with our highly qualified experts whether pilot error truly occurred and in what capacity.